What Is Knee Arthroscopy?

 This surgery isn’t very invasive.
-For most people, the procedure takes only an hour or two.
+For most people, the procedure takes less than an hour depending on the specific procedure.
 You will likely go home on the same day for recovery.
 You should use an ice pack on your knee and a dressing.
 The ice will help reduce swelling and minimize your pain.

 At home, you should have someone look after you, at least for the first day.
 Try to keep your leg elevated and put ice on it for a day or two to reduce swelling and pain.
 You’ll also need to change your dressing.
 Your doctor or surgeon will tell you when to do these things and for how long.
 You will probably need to see your surgeon for a follow-up appointment a few days after the procedure.

 Your doctor will give you an exercise regimen to follow at home to help your knee recover, or will recommend a physical therapist to see until you’re able to use your knee normally.
 The exercises are necessary to help restore your full range of motion and to strengthen your muscles.
 With the proper care, your outlook after having this procedure is excellent.